 Photo taken by Chin-yuan Ke during the marine oil pollution of stranded M.V.
 Amorgos Cargo Ship (February 2001, Longkeng Ecological Protection Area, Hengchun Township, Pingtung County)

-The Academia Sinica Center for Digital Cultures (ASCDC) is pleased to announce its cooperation with China Trust Banking Corporation (CTBC) to launch the “Digitization Project of Wildlife Images.”
+The Academia Sinica Center for Digital Cultures (ASCDC) is pleased to announce its cooperation with China Trust Banking Corporation (CTBC) to launch the "Digitization of Images of Taiwanese ecosystems."
 This digital archive program collects and holds photos captured by Chin-yuan Ke during his 30-year observation on more than one hundred sites throughout Taiwan.
 In December 2017, the first collection of digital images of Amorgos Oil Spill were open to the public on Cyber Island.

 Chin-yuan Ke, a Public Television Service (TPS) program producer committed to environment documentary and information dissemination, started using camera to record natural ecology and environment of Taiwan since 1980.
 Over the past three decades, thousands of photos and slides have been taken.
 Yet before all the images and what actually happened to the environment can be widely seen on various information platforms, digitization is a must.